 If you're aged 16-18 years old, English and maths will be a key part of your study programme.
 You'll study both subjects at a level appropriate to you.
 There skills can enhance your work on and off stage, in production, writing and give you the opportunity to progress into higher education or the music business.

 What facilities and trips are available?

 Develop your talent in our recording studios, a fully equipped theatre and live room at the Medway Campus.
-You'll have the opportunity to take part in trips to World Skills, Under Siege and the University of Kent's taster day for all music subjects.
+You'll have the opportunity to take part in trips to a range of music venues and theatres.

 What have your past students gone on to do?